Understanding Groupthink: How Leaders Can Mitigate Its Negative Effects

 3. Belief in Inherent Morality: Group members may believe that their decisions are morally superior, leading to the demonization of opposing viewpoints.
 Leaders should promote empathy and respect for differing opinions, emphasizing the importance of ethical decision-making.

-4. Stereotyping of Outsiders: Group members may develop negative stereotypes about individuals or groups who hold different perspectives.
+4. Stereotyping of Outsiders: Group members may develop negative stereotypes about individuals or groups with different perspectives.
 Leaders should encourage inclusivity and diversity, promoting an environment where all voices are heard and respected.

 5. Direct Pressure on Dissenters: Group members may exert pressure on those who express dissenting opinions or negative feedback, leading to self-censorship.
 Leaders should create a safe space for dissent, where individuals feel comfortable expressing their views without fear of retribution.